Richard Cordray: Ohio attorney general (2009–2011)

-In April 2010 Cordray reached a $1 billion settlement with American International Group (AIG), one of four remaining named defendants (along with Marsh & McLennan, Hartford Financial Services and Chubb Corp.), in a 2007 antitrust case regarding business practices between 2001 and 2004.
-The settlement was divided among 26 Ohio universities, cities and schools.
+In April 2010, Cordray reached a $1 billion settlement with American International Group (AIG), one of four remaining named defendants (along with Marsh McLennan, Hartford Financial Services and Chubb Corp.), in a 2007 antitrust case regarding business practices between 2001 and 2004.
+The settlement was divided among 26 Ohio universities, cities, and schools.
 Zurich Financial Services settled in 2006.
-Cordray believes that Marsh was the organizing company for the illegal practices and noted that a trial could commence in 2011.
+Cordray said he believed that Marsh was the organizing company for the illegal practices and that a trial could commence in 2011.
 AIG admitted no wrongdoing and said the settlement was to avoid risks and prolonged expenses.

-2010 election

-On November 2, 2010, Cordray lost his reelection bid to former U.S. senator Mike DeWine, by a vote of 1,821,414 (48%) to 1,772,728 (46%).

-Cordray was repeatedly mentioned as a potential 2014 candidate for governor of Ohio, but after being confirmed to a five-year term to head the CFPB, he declined to run.
+In November 2010, Cordray lost his reelection bid to former U.S. senator Mike DeWine, by a vote of 1,821,414 (48%) to 1,772,728 (46%).
+Cordray was repeatedly mentioned as a potential 2014 candidate for governor of Ohio, but he declined to run after being confirmed to a five-year term to head the CFPB.